paultonga/react-native-challenge-clark/README.md

 # React Native CHallenge
-This repo contains project code for the Clark React Native CHallenge
+This repo contains project code for the Clark React Native Challenge

 ### How to run